yungyuc/sciwork20/content/pages/index.rst

 :save_as: index.html

 Sciwork is a conference to share and discuss computer code for scientific, numerical, and engineering work.
-Source code and the science it serves are the center of the conference.
-The focus areas include but are not limited to:
+We will focus on source code, and encourage attendees to share open-source work for both scientific researches and technical applications.

+There are a lot of conferences for computational researches, but few put the code in the spotlight.
+When trustworthy results are desired, the reproducibility of computer programs and the software engineering are prerequisites.
+Sciwork will be organized for the audience who care the code quality as much as the sciences it serves.

+The focus areas of sciwork include:

 * Array processing
 * Mathematical and numerical libraries